aclark4life/pelican-blog/content/about-my-work.rst

 :date: 2013-01-10 11:45
 :tags: Plone

-Regarding some of the criticism or objection to some of the content of my blog entries, etc. Here are my thoughts:
+Regarding some of the criticism or objection to some of the content of my blog entries, etc., here are my thoughts:

 I hear you
 ----------